PausJure/CybersecurityReport/home2.md

 The idea is to create a generic tool for performing evil twin attacks using the ESP32 microcontroller.
 To do so, we will first "exploit" an LLM (in this case, ChatGPT) to get a working code that performs an evil twin attack on the University of Trieste that we will later generalise and build the necessary instructions for using the tool.

 To program the ESP32 microcontroller, we will use the Arduino IDE (2.3.6) as it is an easy and effective way to program the ESP32.
-We will also need to use the Legacy Arduino IDE (1.8.19) as we will need a tool called "Arduino ESP32 filesystem uploader plugin" (```https://github.com/me-no-dev/arduino-esp32fs-plugin```), which isn't compatible with the latest versions of arduino IDE.
+We will also need to use the Legacy Arduino IDE (1.8.19) as we will need a tool called "[Arduino ESP32 filesystem uploader plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin)", which isn't compatible with the latest versions of arduino IDE.
 We could use just the legacy IDE but the new one is faster and more powerful; thus, we will mostly use that one to compile and upload our code to the ESP32.

 As we will be "Vibe Coding" we need to have a clear idea of what we want to do while also taking into consideration what can be done.
 This is because we don't want to let the LLM lead the programming flow and thus deviate and mess up the code more than it should (LLM hallucination).
 It works best when we have a clear goal.